Marcodeg/HomeKitLightbulbController/README.md

 __Why this framework?__

 During the creation of an app for home automation through HomeKit, I found too complex the management of accessories and especially the bulbs.
+So I decided to create this framework to facilitate the work of the team and have reusable code in the future.
+Hoping that it will be useful to everyone.

 __What can you do with this framework:__